Jxkeorton/base-forum/README.md

 - Email required on sign up
 - Make the app more social allowing users to follow and view others profiles
 - Include a weather API for live weather updates at the locations
+- Scroll arrows on location details page to go to the next/previous location

 ## The-Surface-Plane
 ### Colour-Scheme